 One of the biggest problems with the EBITDA valuation model is that it is sometimes confused with cash flow.
 This is a misapplication of the EBITDA valuation model, and it should be avoided at all costs.

-Before we can explore the good, the bad and the ugly of the EBITDA valuation model, we must first understand how it is used to calculate the value of a practice.
-In order to use the EBITDA calculation, you simply take the net income of the practice and add interest, taxes, depreciation and amortization expenses.
+Before we can explore the good, the bad, and the ugly of the EBITDA valuation model, we must first understand how it is used to calculate the value of a practice.
+In order to use the EBITDA calculation, you simply take the net income of the practice and add back interest, tax, depreciation, and amortization expenses.

 The idea behind the EBITDA valuation model is that this relatively simple calculation can be used to analyze the operating profitability of the practice before taking into account non-operating expenses like interest and non-cash charges like depreciation.